STANDARD OPERATING PROCEDURES

 - Employers are advised to circulate safety messages regularly to all employees using mobile technology, such as WhatsApp groups.
 The use of posters and other visual aids around the workplace will also help reinforce safety messages.

-Patient gets triaged by receptionist prior to booking appointment.
-These steps must be completed:
+Patient is triaged by our receptionist prior to booking an appointment.

-- Covid questionnaire asked and Medical History updated.
+- Covid questionnaire is asked and an appointment is booked.

-- Communicate our new protocol with the patient for their arrival at the Practice.
+- New Protocols are communicated with the patient for their arrival at the Practice.

-- Pay by Card (If possible pay before the appointment to avoid them coming in contact with reception staff)
+- Pay by Card (If possible pay before the appointment to minimise contact at reception)

 - Arrive alone, unless they are a minor or require a carer